publiccodenet/jekyll-theme/README.md

 The `bpmn` takes a filename and will draw a BPMN diagram.

+### Foundation for Public Code footer

+You can remove the footer with the contact information and higher level navigation to the footer by setting `hide_foundation_footer: true` in the `_config.yml`.

 ### Navigation

 ⚠️ This feature is experimental and might be removed.